Facility Access and Registration

-- A FAC member 18 years of age or older is eligible to sponsor up to two guests per visit.
+- A Fitness and Aquatics member 18 years of age or older is eligible to sponsor up to two guests per visit.
 The member will be required to present his or her Loyola photo ID or valid driver’s license.

-- Loyola faculty, administrators, and staff may use the FAC on a daily basis by showing their Loyola photo ID card and may sponsor up to two guests per visit.
+- Loyola faculty, administrators, and staff may use the Fitness and Aquatics Center on a daily basis by showing their Loyola photo ID card and may sponsor up to two guests per visit.